spvriend/hawpy/README.md

 ## pyplot Interactive Mode

-When using hawpy through a terminal such as IPython or Windows PowerShell, it is often useful to use pyplot's interactive model.
+When using hawpy through the Python interpreter or IPython, it is often useful to use pyplot's interactive model.
 See the [Matplotlib usage FAQ](https://matplotlib.org/faq/usage_faq.html#what-is-interactive-mode) for more details.
 To enter interactive mode, enter the following lines of code: